pietrodicaprio/codex-dotnet/README.md

-# Codex .NET Environment setup
+# .NET Environment setup in OpenAI Codex

 As of May 20, 2025, .NET is not available in the OpenAI Codex preinstalled package list.
 This script installs the .NET SDK (version 9.0) for use in an OpenAI Codex environment.